Ransingha

 The ransingha or ransinga is a type of primitive trumpet made of copper or copper alloys, used in both India and Nepal.
-The instrument is made of two metal curves, joined together to form an "S" shape.
+The instrument is made of two metal curves, joined to form an "S" shape.
 It may also be reassembled to form a crescent.

 It is part of a group of curved-tube instruments that include the ransingha, the narsinga and the sringa.
 It may also be related to the laawaa and Tibetan dungchen, both straight tubular copper horns.

 Alternate names

 The instrument's name has been variously spelled narsinga, ransingha, ramsinga, and srnga.

-Srnga is Sanscrit for horn and used in North India and Nepal.
+Srnga is Sanskrit for horn and used in North India and Nepal.
 Its modern forms include "Sig", "Siga,", and "Singha".
 The term was historically used for a wide variety shapes and sizes of horns, including straight horns, and horns made from water buffalo horns with mouthpieces made from ox horns.

 Ramsingha

 The ramsinga is a pronunciation specific to India.
 It uses four pipes of very thin metal which fit one within the other.
 It is mentioned in Emilio Salgari's works such as The Mystery of the Black Jungle (1895), where it is associated with the thugee cult.